arvindsv/faketime/README.md

         java -agentlib:faketime org.test.Main

-* In your program, you can set the property **faketime.offset.seconds** to the number of *seconds* you want the time altered by.
+* In your Java code, you can set the property **faketime.offset.seconds** to the number of *seconds* you want the time altered by.
 For example, to add a day, you can do something like this:

         System.setProperty("faketime.offset.seconds", String.valueOf(86400 * 1000));